kobenguyent/codeceptjs-datalayer-helper/README.md

 - To use this helper, you must enable Playwright helper.
 - After install the helper, you can use it by calling `I.getDataLayerObject()`
+- To check if a certain event name exists in data layer `I.checkIfEventExistsInDataLayer('gtm.dom')`
-- If there is auto complete for I actor, try running `npx codeceptjs def`
+- If there is no auto complete for `I` actor, try running `npx codeceptjs def`

 ```
 Feature('DataLayer Check');